 We are delighted to announce the success of our application to Loughborough University’s Inside Out Fund, dedicated to supporting community outreach by staff members: Nottingham Irish Studies Group has been awarded £500 to run a short series of talks by invited speakers.
+Events will take place within the Charnwood region, as stipulated by the award.
 Watch this space: details of speakers will be posted in due course.
 Go raibh míle maith agaibh / many thanks, Loughborough University.

 We’re on the road during the coming months: